Crestron/CH5ShellUtilitiesCli/src/cli/generate-widget/README.md

 - Widgets starting with 'template'
 - Names of Widgets / Pages / Modules used in ./app/template folder like 'service', 'translate', and so forth.

-Parameters for "logger" are

-- "allowLogging": false - Applicable values are true / false.
-This can be used for developer debugging.
-- "logLevel": 1 - Indicates the logging levels for developer debugging.
-Applicable values can be found in logger.js file.

 ### Copyright

-Copyright (C) 2021 to the present, Crestron Electronics, Inc.
+Copyright (C) 2022 to the present, Crestron Electronics, Inc.

 All rights reserved.